Right of residence and right to work in Finland

 Oleskelu- ja työnteko-oikeus Suomessa

-Citizens of Nordic countries do not need a residence or work permit in another Nordic country.
+Nordic citizens do not need a residence or work permit in another Nordic country.
 For citizens of non-Nordic EU and EEA countries and other countries there are certain conditions, however.
+You will find more information on these on this page.

-Citizens of Nordic countries have the right to live and work in the other Nordic countries without a residence or work permit.
-However, if a person’s stay in Finland lasts over a year, the person must as a general rule register with the Finnish population register as permanently resident in Finland.
+Nordic citizens have the right to live and work in the other Nordic countries without a residence or work permit.
+If you stay in Finland for over a year, you generally have to register with the Finnish population register as permanently resident in Finland.
 You can find more information on population registration in Finland in the section Notifying a move and population registration in Finland.

 Citizens of non-Nordic EU and EEA countries

 Citizens of other EU countries and of Switzerland and Liechtenstein do not need a residence permit or work permit in the Nordic countries, but their right of residence must be registered if their stay lasts over three months.
 Registration of citizens of EU countries and of Switzerland and Liechtenstein is done at the Finnish Immigration Service.
-More information from the Finnish Immigration Service.
+You can get more information from the Finnish Immigration Service.

-Family members of EU citizens who are not themselves EU citizens must apply for a residence card from the police.
-More information from the Finnish Immigration Service.
+Family members of EU citizens who are not themselves EU citizens must apply for a residence card for a family member of an EU citizen using the Finnish Immigration Service’s Enter Finland service.
+Dependent minors must also apply for a residence card for a family member.
+You can get more information from the Finnish Immigration Service.

 Citizens of other countries